 Some manufacturers use inner ply with grain patterns which makes it harder to visually tell if it is solid or plywood.

 Stability And Durability

-Bracing are rigid and do not move but top can shrink and crack if the condition swings are great.
-Be extra careful with solid guitars if the conditions are dry or if fire is burnt in the house.
-It is recommended to use humidifiers in such times.
+Bracing is rigid and does not move but the top can shrink and crack if the condition swings are great.
+Be extra careful with solid guitars if the conditions are dry or if a fire is burnt in the house.
+It is recommended to use humidifiers at such times.

-Plywood dont crack in dry conditions like solid woods but can swell or distort in humid ones like poorly seasoned solid woods.
+Plywood doesn’t crack in dry conditions like solid woods but can swell or distort in humid ones like poorly seasoned solid woods.

 Plywood shatters when punctured making it difficult to repair.
 What is a small patch repair job on solid guitars, requires cutting out and replacing an entire section in laminate.

-Plies in laminate may separate over period of time due to excessive changes in temperature and humidity, leading to a loose section.
+Plies in the laminate may separate over a period of time due to excessive changes in temperature and humidity, leading to a loose section.